AdebayoEmmanuel/AirBnB_clone_v2/README.md

 This will create a State object with name attribute set to Lagos
 ```

-**!!!ISSUE**
+#                                     ISSUE

-	* The object gets created but never gets saved in file.json
+i.
+The object gets created but never gets saved in file.json
-	* I confirm that the object is actually created by printing the string representation and ID
+ii.
+I confirm that the object is actually created by printing the string representation and ID
-	* I have included a call trace (here)[./trace.txt]
+iii.
+I have included a call trace (here)[./trace.txt]

 # Any help is welcome.